hamarituc/gentoo-overlay/README.md

 It's a graphical frontend for radare2, which is available in the main gentoo portage tree.

+### Radare2

+Radare2 is a UNIX-like reverse engineering framework and command-line toolset.
+This ebuild is based more recent version than found in the gentoo mainline repo.
+Current versions of Radare2 need to fetch 3rd-party Git repositories during build.

 ### Volatility 3

 Volatility is a framework for volatile memory analysis.